 Flu Shot 101 – What You Need to Know for the Influenza Season

-Flu season is here again, and besides a fever and runny nose, it can bring about the longtime controversy surrounding vaccines.
+Flu season is coming again, and besides a fever and runny nose, it can bring about the longtime controversy surrounding vaccines.
+Moreover the COVID pandemic has heightened awareness of viral spread and the importance of hand washing, distancing, and vaccination.
 In order to protect more human lives this year and to clarify some of the most common misconceptions surrounding the flu vaccine, the team at ConsumerSafety.org met with Dr. William Schaffner, an infectious disease specialist at Vanderbilt Medical University.
 Below are answers to some of the most common queries surrounding the flu vaccine.
 (1-5)

 What You Need to Know for the Flu Season